Skip advert

 Advertisement - Article continues below

-Naturally there’s some serious stopping power required for a car of this weight, with the GT fitted as standard with 390mm discs and six-piston calipers on the front, 360mm and a single piston caliper on the rear.
-The standard discs have a ceramic coating as standard but a full carbon-ceramic set-up will be an option.
-Initial brake feel and retardation is impressive, but at the midpoint the pedal hardens and requires a stronger shove to push through for maximum retardation.
-They feel durable but extended periods of heavy downhill stopping soon results in a softer pedal and a whiff of hot pads.
+Naturally there’s some serious stopping power required for a car of this weight and performance, so the GT63 is fitted as standard with 390mm discs and six-piston calipers on the front, 360mm and a single pistons on the rear.
+The standard iron/steel discs have a ceramic coating as standard but a full carbon-ceramic set-up will be an option.
+Initial brake feel and retardation are impressive, but at the midpoint the pedal hardens and requires a stronger shove to push through for maximum effect.
+The brakes feel durable but extended periods of heavy downhill stopping soon results in a softer pedal and a whiff of hot pads when you come to a standstill.
+Trackdays will require frequent cool-down laps.

 Price and rivals